Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Open_Gov/Open_Gov_Slides.md

 ---

-## Deciding and Confirming Periods
+## Decision and Confirmation Periods

 - If Approval and Support thresholds met, confirmation period begins
-- Approval and Support must remain above respective thresholds for entire period
+- Approval and Support must remain above respective thresholds for entire confirmation period
 - Confirmation period concludes -> proposal approved early
 - Decision period expires -> proposal rejected
+- There is only one decision period, during which a proposal can potentially enter and leave many confirmation periods if thresholds aren't consistently met

 ---